ChrstphrHll/npc_gen/students/Evylen Nese.md

 ### Description
 - Gnome Rouge from Shadesburry Initiative
 - 1st year Protection student in Treskal
-- long wavy blonde hair that's well kept, Hazel eyes, and Dark Brown skin
+- short straight brunette hair that's plain, Hazel eyes, and Dark Brown skin
 - Is Effeminate and Dominating, and has Perseverance as their ideal

 ### Organizations